Review Hearings

 • Reports on and the appropriateness of the juvenile continuing in the home of the parent, guardian, or custodian.

-The court continues to hold review hearings until the court waives further review hearings, terminates its jurisdiction, or orders the juvenile’s removal from the custody of the parent, guardian, or custodian.
+The court continues to hold review hearings until the court terminates its jurisdiction, or orders the juvenile’s removal from the custody of the parent, guardian, or custodian.

 GS 7B-906.1(d1) and (d2)